slackapi/node-slack-sdk/docs/content/packages/web-api.md

 something that can be resolved with a retry, so it was retried.
 The invalid token error means that the call isn't going to succeed until your app does something differently, so it stops attempting retries.

-You might not think 10 reties in 30 minutes is a good policy for your app.
+You might not think 10 retries in 30 minutes is a good policy for your app.
 No problem, you can set the `retryConfig` to one that works better for you.
 The `retryPolicies` export contains a few well known options, and you can always write your own.